features, produced from 1958 to 1978 - a final title (Carry On Columbus) was

 1975.
 The series also spawned three West End (1973-75) and regional stage

 plays (1976 and 1992), and even an album in 1971.

 Anglo Amalgamated Films produced the first dozen titles (until 1966), and the

-Rank Organisation made the remaining nineteen.
-Writer Norman Hudis scripted
+Rank Organisation made the next nineteen.
+Writer Norman Hudis scripted the

 twenty.
 Every film was made at Pinewood Studios in Buckinghamshire, with